Skip to content

 To get an Idea of how this system might play out, try a low table limit game like 20p roulette, save the numbers that make up your quadrant as a favourite bet and play 10 auto spins at a low bet amount.
 This will give you a fast overview of the system.

-You can also achieve a 9 number bet with a 6-line bet and street bet, of course, as long as you don’t overlap them.
+You can also achieve a nine number bet with a 6-line bet and street bet, of course, as long as you don’t overlap them.
 But they won’t be fixed in one quadrant.

 Relatively Low Coverage

-Bear in mind that the Quadrant strategy is a relatively low coverage system (medium to high variance), so you will need to steel yourself for runs of losses.
-But, if one of your numbers hits, the payout will be higher on that bet.
+Bear in mind that the Quadrant strategy is a relatively low coverage system (medium to high variance), so you will need to steel yourself for dry periods.